vujcec/AIR-Project1-Task2/README.md

 ## 5. Compare logs **before vs after** patch

-This is the “demonstration” part for your assignment.
+This is the “demonstration” part for assignment.

 ### 5.1 LDAP server log (before patch: **activity**, after patch: **no new lines**)